Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

 Here, $P_i$ is the precision at the i-th position, and $R_i$ is the relevance at the i-th position.
 The final class retrieval accuracy is given by:

 Where $n$ is the total number of samples.
 It is important to note that as $K$ increases, MAP@K may decrease due to the inclusion of less relevant images.
-We utilized the vision transformers of CT-CLIP and CT-VocabFine for volume-to-volume retrieval and assessed their performance across both internal and external validation sets using MAP@1, MAP@5, MAP@10, and MAP@50 metrics.

-The Recall@K metric, which calculates the probability of the target image being within the top $K$ retrieved images, has not been utilized in image-to-image retrieval tasks.
-To compute this metric, image embeddings are first generated for all images within a validation set.
-Subsequently, cosine similarity scores are computed between the embeddings of the query image and all images in the validation set, including the query.
-The top $K$ embeddings with the highest similarities are then identified, and the likelihood of the original image being among these top $K$ is determined.
-This method was not applied in image-to-image retrieval due to the inherent limitation that the cosine similarity for identical images would inevitably be the highest, resulting in a consistent Recall@K value of $1$.
+We use the vision encoders of the supervised baseline, CT-CLIP, and the finetuned models for volume-to-volume retrieval and assess their performance across both internal and external validation sets using MAP@1, MAP@5, MAP@10, and MAP@50 metrics.
+The Recall@K metric is not applied in image-to-image retrieval due to the inherent limitation that the cosine similarity for identical images would inevitably be the highest, resulting in a consistent Recall@K value of $1$.
 However, this issue does not arise in text-to-image retrieval since the query is based on text embeddings rather than image embeddings.